Nina Beijer

 What is Humanist Chaplaincy?

-Life’s significant moments – whether it’s the loss of a loved one, experiencing trauma or systemic oppression, or a new chapter such as a birth, a new relationship, or a challenging adventure – can often prompt existential questions: How do I move forward?
-What truly matters to me?
+Life’s significant moments – the loss of a loved one, experiencing trauma or systemic oppression, or entering a new chapter such as a birth, a relationship, or a challenging transition – often raise existential questions: How do I move forward?
+What truly matters?
 Who do I want to become?

-My therapeutic approach is rooted in the belief that our personal experiences are deeply shaped by our inherent vulnerability, broader social and cultural dynamics.
-Humanist counseling can offer a space to explore how these forces impact our way of being.
-By fostering an environment of inclusivity and mutual respect, I aim to help clients to find ways to relate to these existential experiences and questions that ask for deeper ways of finding meaning.
+I work from the understanding that our experiences are shaped by both our inner vulnerability and the broader social and cultural dynamics we live within.
+Humanist counseling can offer space to explore how these forces impact our ways of being.
+By fostering an environment of inclusivity and respect, I support clients in connecting with existential experiences and seeking deeper meaning.

 One-on-one counselling